 Single inference REST requests

-For example, suppose the deployment's main function is example_doubler
+Suppose our deployment's main function is example_doubler

 :